maxplanck-ie/sc-VirusScan/docs/method.rst

 The results from both modules are integrated and allow detection and classification of viral pathogens in single-cell RNA datasets.

-The virus screening module utilizes the Kraken2 tool for swift taxonomic classification of input sequences, enabling rapid identification and classification of viral sequences.
+The virus screening module utilizes the **Kraken2** tool for swift taxonomic classification of input sequences, enabling rapid identification and classification of viral sequences.

-The sc-RNAseq analysis module processes single-cell RNA data by internally executing a sequence of steps using Cell Ranger.
+The sc-RNAseq analysis module processes single-cell RNA data by internally executing a sequence of steps using **Cell Ranger**.

 The results obtained from both modules are integrated to produce a count matrix.